About 2080 Baseball

-Nick J. Faleris, Co-Founder & Head of Amateur Evaluation
+Nick J. Faleris – Co-Founder & Director, Amateur Evaluation

 Faleris is a practicing attorney in Foley & Lardner LLP’s finance group and is a member of the firm’s sports industry team.
 He has provided legal advice and operational support to various professional sports organizations, including franchise sales on both buyer and seller sides, asset-backed structured financings, and arbitration prep.
-Nick served as an associate scout for a National League organization for three MLB draft periods (2011-2013) and has previously written for Baseball Prospectus, including serving as a primary author on the 2015 Baseball Prospectus Future’s Guide.
-He serves as the primary MLB Draft analyst and a special assignment pro-side evaluator.
+Nick served as an associate scout for a National League organization for three MLB draft periods (2011-13) and has previously written for Baseball Prospectus, including serving as a primary author on the 2015 Baseball Prospectus Future’s Guide.
+He serves as the primary MLB Draft analyst for 2080, and as a special assignment pro-side evaluator.

-Shreve brings more than 25 years of senior leadership to the organization, most recently as CEO of the Coalition for Pulmonary Fibrosis from 2001-2009, and since then, as a consultant to several non-profits and biotech companies providing business development, communications, and operations expertise.
+Shreve brings more than 25 years of senior leadership to the organization, most recently as CEO of the Coalition for Pulmonary Fibrosis from 2001-09, and since then, as a consultant to several non-profits and biotech companies providing business development, communications, and operations expertise.
 Among the five nonprofits he has helped found was PBBC Under the Radar in 2008, working with fellow Board Members Joe Maddon and Kevin Long to provide scholarships for baseball players in need of financial assistance.
 Mark survived the New York Yankees from 1992-93 as a post-graduate intern in their media relations and baseball operations departments, and also served as a researcher statistical editor of Ted Williams: A Portrait in Words and Pictures (1991), and as a researcher/photo editor for DiMaggio: An Illustrated Life (1993).
-2017 will be his fifth season working for MLB Advanced Media as a datacaster/statistician, handling live scoring and on-field data collection for about 35 Phillies games.
-You can also find Mark spending plenty of time at the Yankees’ Double-A affiliate in Trenton, evaluating Eastern League prospects, as well as various International League ballparks in the Eastern Region.
+2018 will be his sixth season working for MLB Advanced Media as a statistician, handling live scoring and on-field data collection for 60+ MLB games per year.
+You can also find Mark spending plenty of time at the Yankees’ Double-A affiliate in Trenton, evaluating Eastern League prospects, as well as various International League ballparks in the Northeast.